lhtin/You-Dont-Know-JS/scope & closures/ch1.md

     **Note:** The details of how the engine manages system resources are deeper than we will dig, so we'll just take it for granted that the engine is able to create and store variables as needed.

-The JavaScript engine is vastly more complex than *just* those three steps, as are most other language compilers.
-For instance, in the process of parsing and code-generation, there are certainly steps to optimize the performance of the execution, including collapsing redundant elements, etc.
+The JavaScript engine is __vastly__(very much) more complex than *just* those three steps, as are most other language compilers.
+For instance, in the process of parsing and code-generation, there are certainly steps to optimize the performance of the execution, including __collapsing__(消除，折叠) redundant elements, etc.

 So, I'm painting only with broad strokes here.
 But I think you'll see shortly why *these* details we *do* cover, even at a high level, are relevant.

 For one thing, JavaScript engines don't get the __luxury__(倾向) (like other language compilers) of having plenty of time to optimize, because JavaScript compilation doesn't happen in a build step ahead of time, as with other languages.

-For JavaScript, the compilation that occurs happens, in many cases, mere microseconds (or less!) before the code is executed.
+For JavaScript, the compilation that occurs happens, in many cases, __mere__(仅仅只有) microseconds (or less!) before the code is executed.
 To ensure the fastest performance, JS engines use all kinds of tricks (like JITs, which lazy compile and even hot re-compile, etc.) which are well beyond the "scope" of our discussion here.

 Let's just say, for simplicity's sake, that any snippet of JavaScript has to be compiled before (usually *right* before!) it's executed.
 So, the JS compiler will take the program `var a = 2;` and compile it *first*, and then be ready to execute it, usually right away.

 ## Understanding Scope

-The way we will approach learning about scope is to think of the process in terms of a conversation.
+The way we will __approach__(move towards) learning about scope is to think of the process __in terms of__(通过，使用) a conversation.
 But, *who* is having the conversation?

 ### The Cast

-Let's meet the cast of characters that interact to process the program `var a = 2;`, so we understand their conversations that we'll listen in on shortly:
+Let's meet the __cast__(角色) of characters that interact to process the program `var a = 2;`, so we understand their conversations that we'll listen in on shortly:

 1. *Engine*: responsible for start-to-finish compilation and execution of our JavaScript program.